Restaurant Marketing: 22 ideas to start marketing your restaurant today

-Setting up your restaurant’s Google My Business is important and can help your local customers learn more about your business, how to find you, and what others are saying.
+Setting up your restaurant’s Google Business Profile is important and can help your local customers learn more about your business, how to find you, and what others are saying.

-Benefits of setting up your Google My Business:
+Benefits of setting up your Google Business Profile:

 Appear in Google Maps Searches and “near me” results

 Google’s Local 3-Pack for great visibility at the top of the search results page